luccadibe/benchctl/README.md

 ## Roadmap

 - [ ] Add a local Web UI for viewing benchmark results and plots.
-- [ ] Abstract plot generation to allow for custom plot generation
-- [ ] Add a seaborn-based plot generator.
 - [ ] Maybe add support for data analysis?
 Might be too much.